johannschopplich/nuxt-gtag/README.md

 </template>
 ```

-You can even leave the measurement ID in your Nuxt config blank and set it dynamically later in your application by passing your ID as the first argument to `grantConsent`.
+You can even leave the Google tag ID in your Nuxt config blank and set it dynamically later in your application by passing your ID as the first argument to `grantConsent`.
 This is especially useful if you want to use a custom ID for each user or if your app manages multiple tenants.

 ```ts
 const { gtag, grantConsent, revokeConsent } = useGtag()